Cute suitcases for tweens, wheelies, rucksacks, and overnight bags tweens will love

 Serious hikers at this age, you will really need to take into account your child’s frame size and comfort.
 We will touch briefly here on two reliable brands we’ve used, both excellent for unisex outdoor gear.

-Our first go-to choice for anything hiking and outdoor with kids is the Deuter brand.
+The Deuter brand is our first go-to choice for anything hiking and outdoor with kids.
 All the way from baby carriers to adult packs, they know what’s needed for a comfortable fit.

 A smaller tween or occasional hiker may still be comfortable in a Deuter Junior, but a growing tween with big ambitions will be ready for the 30L trekking pack with the VariQuick back length adjustment.